sfranzyshen/esp8266_tpm2net_lpd6803/README.md

 Connect GPIO_0 of ESP8266 to DATA and GPIO_2 to CLCK.

+#this needs testing ... upto 512 rgb lpd6803 leds

+we need help testing this since I do not have ws2801 leds ...

 #How to build a build environment.

 see this site from cnlohr: https://github.com/cnlohr/ws2812esp8266